khades/servbot/README.md

 # servbot

-Servbot is port of my chat engine that is used on etozhebot on twitch.tv, which is currently written in Node.js
+Servbot is chat engine in work that will be used on etozhebot on twitch.tv, which is currently written in Node.js

 # Dependencies